Jesster58/Resume/resume.md

 <h4> University of Maryland, Baltimore County, B.S.
 Information Systems </h4>
 <h6> Spring 2012 - Fall 2018 </h6>

-My degree focuses on the fundamentals of computers, networking, and business.
-I elected to take many additional courses and participated in numerous clubs and activities outside of just my regular coursework.
-This degree most prepared me for a role in Systems Analysis and Design, Computer Networking, or Health Care Informatics.
-I enjoyed attending and participating in Hack-a-thons which only furthered my knowledge of programming and version control.
-I helped lead an Interest Group "Create with Care" which gave back to the community, raised funds for Breast Cancer Research, as well as organized local roadside cleanups.
+I earned my B.S. in Information Systems from the University of Maryland, Baltimore County (UMBC) during the period of Spring 2012 to Fall 2018.
+My education focused on essential aspects such as computer fundamentals, networking, and business.
+In addition to my coursework, I actively participated in extracurricular activities, including hack-a-thons, to further enhance my knowledge of programming and version control.
+During this time, I also took a leadership role in an Interest Group called "Create with Care," where I contributed to community engagement efforts, raised funds for Breast Cancer Research, and organized local roadside cleanups.
+My degree provided a solid foundation in Systems Analysis and Design, Computer Networking, and Health Care Informatics, aligning with my career aspirations.

 <h4> Skills: </h4>
 <ul>